-Business Machines

-Includes instruction in the operation of the rotary calculator, printing calculator and electronic calculators.
+Business Machines 2.660 1 3 2 Includes instruction in the operation of the rotary calculator, printing calculator, electronic calculator and ten-key adding machine.
 Business problem application is stressed.
 Prerequisite: Introduction to Calculators 2.658 or consent of instructor.